Instruments and Equipment

 A solid metronome/tuner, a silk clarinet swab, and clarinet stand are required of every student in my studio.

 Tuner/Metronome: Korg has a number of wonderful metronome/tuner models available, and these models typically fit inside a clarinet case.
+Metronome apps are also useful but certainly not loud enough without the aid of an external speaker, which is why I ask my students to buy a standalone metronome/tuner combination.

 Clarinet Stand: The clarinet stand is not required for lessons, as I have my triple stand sitting between the chairs, but it is required for instrument safety at home and school.
 The clarinet should never be stood on the floor simply on its bell, as this is a disaster waiting to happen when someone or something knocks it over and bends keys or breaks reeds and mouthpieces.